Staff Sponsored Walk

 We hope that over the course of the week you have found the information and activities useful and of benefit to yourselves and your children.
-If you need any further information, support or advice on children’s mental health then please don’t hesitate to speak to Leigh-Anne or Lauren.
+If you need any further information, support or advice on children’s mental health then please don’t hesitate to speak to Leigh-Anne.
 Alternatively we can put you in contact with Jackie our Safeguarding Pastoral Lead.

-We would also like to take this opportunity to say Thank You to each and every one of you for your kind donations during Children's Mental Health awareness week, we have raised £140.20.
+We would also like to take this opportunity to say Thank You to each and every one of you for your kind donations during Children's Mental Health awareness week.

 All money raised will now be donated to Place2Be, which will allow them to continue supporting children’s mental health at a time when it is needed the most.